steelbreeze/state.js/doc/state.com.md

 A transition between vertices (states or pseudo states) that may be traversed in response to a message.

-Transitions come in a variety of types: internal transitions respond to messages but do not cause a state transition, they only have behaviour;
+Transitions come in a variety of types: internal transitions respond to messages but do not cause a state transition, they only have behavior;
 local transitions are contained within a single region therefore the source vertex is exited, the transition traversed, and the target state entered;
 external transitions are more complex in nature as they cross region boundaries, all elements up to but not not including the common ancestor are exited and entered.